Correlation heatmaps can be made easily using the

 between the columns in the two matrices are plotted.
 By using

-arguments can be passed to
+method and use arguments can be passed to

 ggcorrhm(mtcars)